 Ensure that WRMP outreach and engagement includes diverse audiences.
-Increase engagement with community representatives, social science and community-based science, and traditional ecological knowledge on the Steering Committee, Technical Advisory Committee, and in development of ecosystem services indicators to track wetland restoration benefits to communities.
-Examples of ecosystem services may include cultural use, recreation, education and training opportunities, and flood protection.
+Increase engagement with community representatives, social science and community-based science, and Traditional Ecological Knowledge on the Steering Committee, Technical Advisory Committee, and in development of social indicators to monitor connections between people and wetlands.
+Examples may include cultural use, recreation, education and training opportunities, and flood protection.

-Standard Operating Procedures to measure benefits of wetland restoration projects to people.
+Standard Operating Procedures to monitor connections between people and wetlands.